Wainuiomata Dams

 Lower Dam CIrca 1884 - No known copyright restrictions

-The Wainuiomata Lower Dam is a significant historical structure that played a vital role in Wellington’s water supply.
+The Wainuiomata Lower Dam (once known as the dam) is a significant historical structure that played a vital role in Wellington’s water supply.
 Built in 1884, it was one of New Zealand’s earliest public water supply dams and was crucial in providing fresh water to the growing population of Wellington.
 The dam was relatively small compared to modern standards, but at the time, it was an engineering feat.

 Learn more →